WIKIPEDIA DEMOCRACY, AND WIKICRACY

 3rd, plus the addition of a template on the top of the page, with the label

 "Too Few Opinions".
-The
+The fragmented deletions were

-words in the edit summary (see
+motivated "telegraphically" with a few key words in the edit summary (see below.)
+The deletions included

-supposedly self-explanatory edit summaries
+self-explanatory edit summaries motivating

-research: "is OR – original
+"is OR – original

 version clearly written as an essay".
 Doughweller